 2. Required: One three or four page personal statement.
 In this personal statement, you should explain:

 a) What your high-school experience has been like and how it has prepared you for the Bachelor of Humanities.
-Mature applicants (please see Section 16 of the Undergraduate Calendar for the definition of a mature applicant) may write about their life experience.
+Mature applicants may write about their life experiences.

 b) Your understanding of the Bachelor of Humanities program, and what you expect to gain out of studying the works in the Humanities curriculum.